mathieu-benoit/asm-workshop/content/enable-asm/onlineboutique.md

 ```Bash
 kubectl describe pod -n $INGRESS_GATEWAY_NAMESPACE | grep "proxyv2:"
 ```
+You could also get the version of the ASM Control Plane and all the proxies via the [Cloud Monitoring's Metrics Explorer feature](https://cloud.google.com/service-mesh/docs/managed/service-mesh#verify_control_plane_metrics).

 Route traffic to the OnlineBoutique's `frontend` app through the Ingress Gateway:
 ```Bash